This is a step-by-step guide that covers everything you need to know about mooching for salmon, with all the information coming from experts.

 Sonar, GPS, and Fish Finder

 A sonar fish finder unit with a built-in GPS is a tool that is hard to go without.
-It will help you locate and relocate spots with fish.
-If you drift off a spot while fighting a big king salmon, the GPS can help you get back to the exact spot.
+The combo of GPS and sonar helps locate the fish and relocate spots with fish.
+If I drift off a spot while fighting a big king salmon, the GPS can help me get back to the exact spot.

-It can also aid in your safe return to port should you get lost or get stuck out in the fog.
+It can also aid in a safe return to port should I get lost or get stuck out in the fog.
+Trust me, there have been days when I would have been in trouble had I not had my GPS.

-The sonar unit will help you locate bait and salmon, which will tell you the exact depth to catch fish.
+The sonar unit will help locate the bait as well, which shows me the exact depth to catch fish.

 The bait used for mooching is known as a cut plug herring, which, when reeled in becomes a spinning bait.
 A cut plug herring is simply a herring with its head cut off.
-You need to cut the herring at about a 35 to 45-degree angle from one side to the other.
+Ensure the herring is cut at about a 35 to 45-degree angle from one side to the other.

 This plug-cut herring will roll or spin when pulled up or when dropped.
 Most anglers will also pull the guts out so the herring is hollow.